sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 requested role will be this role, explicitly restricted to the specific bucket and S3Guard table.

-The XML settings needed to enable session tokens are
+The XML settings needed to enable session tokens are:

 ```xml
 <property>